mozilla/bleach/docs/clean.rst

 .. note::
    You may pass in a ``string`` or a ``unicode`` object, but Bleach will always return ``unicode``.

+If you're cleaning a lot of text, you might want to create a :py:class:`bleach.Cleaner` instance.

+.. autofunction:: bleach.clean

+.. autoclass:: bleach.Cleaner

 Tag Whitelist